sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

    ![Picture1](./images/dashboard2.png)

 1. Analyze the metrics and data provided in the reports to identify areas of improvement and prioritize security efforts.

+### Task 3: Review webhooks and how they can be used to push events to an outside reporting tool, like a SIEM